JHaley1513/Music_Visualizer/README.txt

-Music Visualizer - J. Haley, December '18
+Music Visualizer - J. Haley and A. Liu, December '18

 Built in Python, using the PyGame, Librosa, Soundfile, and PIL libraries.